moby/moby/docs/sources/userguide/usingdocker.md

 > Also available is the `docker restart` command that runs a stop and
 > then start on the container.

-## Removing our Web Application Container
+## Removing our web application container

 Your colleague has let you know that they've now finished with the container and won't need it again.
 So let's remove it using the `docker rm` command.